astronomer/astronomer/README.md

 ## License

-The project is licensed under the Apache 2 license.
+This repo of Dockerfiles and docs are licensed under the Apache 2 license, as well as our CLI and helm charts.
+Some components of the platform including Orbit (React UI), Houston (GraphQL API), and Commander (our Kubernetes interface) require an Astronomer Platform Enterprise Edition license.